 yunIO MCP Integration with Microsoft Copilot

-This article shows how to integrate yunIO with a Copilot chatbot to retrieve live SAP data using natural language.
-Users can access SAP data without direct SAP access, transaction code knowledge, or SAP GUI experience.
+This article shows how to integrate yunIO with a Copilot chatbot to enable natural language access to live SAP data.
+With this setup, users can retrieve and interact with SAP data without direct SAP access, transaction code knowledge, or SAP GUI experience.

 General Workflow